simplyrohan/dimensional_graphics/README.md

-# Dimensional
+# dimensional_graphics
-A ✨pure Python and Pygame✨ 3D library.
+A ✨pure Python and Pygame✨ 3D renderer.

 # Highlights
 🚀 Is optimized to handle to large scenes